Chamomile (Matricaria recutita, Chamaemelum nobile)

 Both contain: Flavonoids (inc. apigenin, luteolin, quercetin, isorhamnetin, rutin, apigenin‑7‑glucoside, luteolin‑7‑glucoside).
 Phenolic acids (inc. chlorogenic acid, caffeic acid, ferulic acid, p‑coumaric acid).
 Coumarins (umbelliferone, herniarin).
 Polysaccharides (inc. acidic polysaccharides, mucilage).
 Terpenes (inc. α‑pinene, β‑pinene, camphene, limonene, β‑caryophyllene).

-Differences: German Chamomile can be more irritating because of the sesquiterpene lactones and volatile oil constituents (bisabolol oxides, chamazulene) in the essential oil but when used as a mild tea for children and infants can be soothing because of the low concentrations.
+Differences: German Chamomile can be more irritating and can irritate sensitive skin because of the sesquiterpene lactones and volatile oil constituents (bisabolol oxides, chamazulene) in the essential oil but when used as a mild tea for children and infants can be soothing and anti-inflammatory because of the low concentrations.
 It has a mild risk for use during pregnancy (mainly through limited clinical data), so avoid in high medicinal doses.
+German chamomile has very mild hypotensive/hypoglycaemic effects.

-Roman Chamomile can cause GI irritation, so is used with caution when existing digestive tract irritation exists.
+Though Roman Chamomile is used to soothe digestive upsets, it can cause GI irritation in rare cases, so is used with caution when existing digestive tract irritation exists.
 Has stronger spasmolytic properties so should be used with much more caution in pregnancy, especially the early stages, due to its effects on smooth muscle and reputation as an emmenagogue.
 Essential oil is contraindicated for infants.

 Drug/herb interactions: Shared: Anticoagulants, sedatives, CYP metabolised drugs.
 Antidiabetic drugs, Lithium.
 Antibiotics (quinolone)